 Over 800,000 people in the Netherlands, including many refugees, live in poverty, are socially excluded and have poor job prospects.
 They have difficulty finding regular employment, due to a lack of education and inadequate language skills.
 Yet many of them possess the skills and talents to start their own business.
-Cordaid's COIN programme provides business, organisational and judicial support as well as their extensive network to people with entrepreneurial talent but no resources to start their own business in the Netherlands.
-In collaboration with various parties, such as local businesses and civil society organizations, Cordaid helps social cooperatives to become sustainable, through the formal and legal establishment, the financial administration system, board composition, consultation with the municipality, support with the development of business plans issues such as marketing and pricing.
+Cordaid's COIN programme provides business, organisational and judicial support as well as their extensive network to people with entrepreneurial talent but no resources to start their own businesses and civil society organizations, Cordaid helps social cooperatives to become sustainable, through the formal and legal establishment, the financial administration system, board composition, consultation with the municipality, support with the development of business plans issues such as marketing and pricing.